fredwu/fredwu.me-v3/src/pages/blog/2020-05-03-tips-for-becoming-a-better-software-developer.md

 Software development is evolving rapidly, some fundamentals however are always useful and relevant.
 I hope you find this article useful.

 I've mentioned my talk a few times, but if you haven't already, check it out below, it covers a few topics mentioned in this article, and some more.
+Also check out [my tiny Youtube channel](https://www.youtube.com/channel/UCYzkbDiuqtiNkQvQBzStVqQ) for more tech talks I've done in the past.

 `video: https://www.youtube.com/watch?v=MBczdO7RgNo`